kfr7/tdd-student-store-starter/README.md

 ### Shout out

+Week 2 Shout Out...
 I'd like to credit Abdullah and Duy since we all were working on the project at relatively the same pace so if one of us got stumped on a particular part, we usually resolved the issue pretty fast and got back on stable ground.
+Week 3 Shout Out...
+This week I'd like to shout out Jose since he helped me out and was a great podmate.